FAQs

 A clinical advocate is a go-to resource for employees.
 They can:

-In short, they act as a link between doctors, insurers, and employees.
+In short, they act as a link between plan participants, their health plan resources, vendor solutions and in-network providers.

 Clinical advocates commonly work with large self-funded employers (500+ employees).
 These organizations want to manage healthcare costs while helping employees get the most out of their benefits.
 Advocacy services integrate with the health plan, creating a smoother employee experience and stronger ROI for employers.